Product Strategy Deck: The MBB Consultant Cheat Sheet

 Problem-solving—finding the best solution to a business opportunity or challenge—is at the heart of how management consultants create impact for their clients.

-At McKinsey, there’s a proven method of problem solving that every associate learns from day one—a structured, step-by-step approach that can be applied to almost any business problem.
+At top consulting firms like BCG, Bain, and McKinsey, there’s a proven method of problem solving that every associate learns from day one—a structured, step-by-step approach that can be applied to almost any business problem.

 This post will guide you through that approach, offering practical tips, tricks, and free templates so you can start applying these techniques right away.

-There are a number problem solving approaches being used at McKinsey, each suited for different types of problems.
+There are a number problem solving approaches being used at top firms, each suited for different types of problems.

-This article focuses on the hypothesis-led approach—McKinsey’s go-to method for addressing most business challenges—which emphasizes forming and testing hypotheses to arrive at impactful solutions efficiently.
+This article focuses on the hypothesis-led approach—the BCG and McKinsey go-to method for addressing most business challenges—which emphasizes forming and testing hypotheses to arrive at impactful solutions efficiently.

 The hypothesis-led problem-solving approach is particularly effective when problems are complex and data may be incomplete, such as market entry strategies, business strategy development, mergers and acquisitions, and operational improvements.